ywanyi/devdocs/install-gde/install/cli/install-cli-subcommands-enable.md

 where

 *	`<module-list>` is a space-delimited list of modules to enable or disable.
-If any {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %} name contains special characters, enclose the name in either single or double quotes.
+If any [module](https://glossary.magento.com/module) name contains special characters, enclose the name in either single or double quotes.
 *	`--all` to enable or disable all modules at the same time.
 *	`-f` or `--force` to force a module to be enabled or disabled despite dependencies.
 Before you use this option, see [About enabling and disabling modules](#instgde-cli-subcommands-enable-modules).
 *	`-c` or `--clear-static-content` cleans [generated static view files]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-static-view.html#config-cli-static-overview).